rmusick2000/wildRydeSAM/README.md

 # WildRydeSAM

-yaml templates for AWS's serverless web app tutorial 'Wild Ryde'.
+YAML templates for AWS's serverless web app tutorial 'Wild Rydes'.

-The WildRydes tutorial is a step by step walkthrough of creating a serverless web app for unicorn rides, by using the AWS console.
+The Wild Rydes tutorial is a step by step walkthrough of creating a serverless web app for unicorn rides, by using the AWS console.
 The tutorial can be found here:

 https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/

-This project, WildRydes yaml, contains working AWS SAM templates for the WildRydes SAM tutorial above.
+This project contains working AWS SAM templates for the Wild Rydes SAM tutorial above.
 The YAML files found here are a SAM template approach to creating the same application from the command line, rather then click-by-click on the aws console.

 ## Files: